Kale’s nutritional benefits are well-known, and the leafy green has become a favorite with restaurant chefs and home

 Aphids are another wilt-causing pest to look out for.
 Check the undersides of your kale leaves occasionally for these small bugs, which can be treated as you would treat thrips.
 A strong spray with the hose can help as well.

 If you give your kale plants exactly what they need, they’ll stand proudly at attention in your garden, without nary a flop.

 Ensuring the growth of healthy plants starts with timing, as well as good site selection and preparation.

 Make sure plants are watered adequately, and check for pests now and again.

-Adhere to these simple principles, and you will have wilt-free kale.
+Adhere to these simple principles, and you will have wilt-free kale for your harvest.